Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 2 - Friend or Foe.md

 >IF THEY ASK WHO THATCHER IS:
 >After this Players may make a religion or insight check (DC 10) to realize that Thatcher is a dead God

 **THATCHER:** "I once was where there were alleys, and cats and rats, and alley cats and alley rats.
-I had hosts; catchers and snatchers who mad many oaths, but now all of us are ... ghosts!"
+I had hosts; catchers and snatchers who made many oaths, but now all of us are ... ghosts!"

-**PLAYER ACTION:**
 >IF THEY ASK HOW / WHY HE IS IN THE CELL:

 **THATCHER:** "Cats, like rats, are at my will, and the big cat of the camp did not think that was brill.
 I could leave whenever I want, but he's so much fun to taunt!"